FAQs Related to the Telephone Discussion Demonstration

 The discussions are scheduled once the appeal has been selected as a part of the demonstration.
 You will be notified via mail in the form of the notification of participation letter.

 Where can I fax additional materials for consideration as part of the phone discussion?

 Additional materials should be addressed to the following: Phone Discussions Fax Line of C2C Innovative Solutions, Inc. at (904) 224-2711.

 Can I escalate an appeal to the OMHA if I have elected to participate in this demonstration?

-By agreeing to participate in the formal telephone discussion, you forfeit the opportunity to escalate your appeal to the OMHA.
+By agreeing to participate in the telephone discussion, you forfeit the opportunity to escalate your appeal to the OMHA.
 The term “escalate” in this scenario refers to accelerate or advance beyond the reconsideration level prior to the completion of its review.
-The appellant does, however, maintain the right to appeal to the OMHA, but not in the form of an escalation since the formal telephone discussions are not processed within 60 calendar days.
-In short, you may appeal to the OMHA after you have participated in the telephone discussion and a decision has been rendered, however it may not be escalated prior to the QIC’s conduction of the formal discussion.
+The appellant does, however, maintain the right to appeal to the OMHA, but not in the form of an escalation since the telephone discussions are not processed within 60 calendar days.
+In short, you may appeal to the OMHA after you have participated in the telephone discussion and a decision has been rendered, however it may not be escalated prior to the QIC’s conduction of the discussion.